Tolfix/cpg-plugin-discord/README.md

 <p align="center">
   <a href="https://tolfix.com/" target="_blank"><img width="260" src="https://cdn.tolfix.com/images/TX-Small.png"></a>
   <br/>
-  CPG-Plugin-Template
+  CPG-Plugin-Discord-Webhook
 </p>

-# ⭐ | CPG-Plugin-Template
+# ⭐ | CPG-Plugin-Discord-Webhook
-Plugin template for CPG.
+CPG plugin for discord webhooks.

 # 📢 | Contribute
 Want to contribute?
 Great!
 You can contribute by `forking` this repository, then make changes and make a `PR`!